Burchard36/BurchAPI/readme.md

 Features:

-1. A FunctionalInterface Command API that automatically registers commands via an Annotation Never worry about forgetting to register your command again!
+1. A FunctionalIntferface Command API that automatically registers commands via an Annotation Never worry about forgetting to register your command again!

 2. A clean FunctioanlInterface Inventory API, that allows for much easier handling of Inventories!